amiiiiir7/customer-credit-analyzer/README.md

 # Customer Credit Analyzer

 ## Overview
-This project is a simple Python exercise for practicing basic data analysis concepts.
-It was built to review and strengthen my understanding of functions, dictionaries, and loops in Python.
+This is a simple Python project that analyzes customer credit scores and categorizes risk levels.

-The project simulates a basic banking scenario where customer credit scores are analyzed and categorized into risk levels.
+It was created as part of my learning process in Python, focusing on functions, dictionaries, and basic data analysis.
 ---

 ## Objectives